The Humble Royal

 The Royal Khajana

 This legacy of absolute trust laid the foundation for their later appointment.
-Recognised for their unwavering reliability at the Ashram, Sardar Patel chose them to serve as the guardians of the Royal Khajana of Junagadh to protect the newly formed nation's assets.
+Recognised for their absolute reliability at the Ashram, Sardar Patel chose them to serve as the guardians of the Royal Khajana of Junagadh to protect the newly formed nation's assets.

 The Educational and Community Building Legacy